Every Home Inspection we

 the Performance Guarantee covers defects that we should have found within

 the scope of a home inspection, but didn't.

 It covers items that should have been caught during an inspection, but got

-window, a flue repair, rotten wood, missing insulation, exposed wire
+window, defective water heater installation, rotten wood, missing insulation, exposed wire

 connections, amateur workmanship, etc. We will cover the cost of repair up

 to $1,000 if needed.
 Because we are so focused on the major concerns, it is

 our experience that the few call backs we have had are very minor, and